Billable / non-billable time, rates and costs

 However, you probably still want to track the total project time, as it has cost for a company and has a great influence on the size of the profit you earn.

-A company may have their own internal projects they run by the HR department or for training.
+A company may have its own internal projects they run by the HR department or for training.
 Such projects are usually totally non-billable and time tracked there shows where a team spent their time besides client work.

 Because Everhour is a task-based time tracking tool, you can mark specific tasks inside a billable project as non-billable.
 This approach is simpler and faster than checking each time entry (as many other systems force you to do), where you have to go entry by entry and ensure to mark the right hours as billable.